sovaz1997/TCEC-Simul/README.md

 TCEC Simulation (predict results)

-The program generates a table with a TCEC tournament prediction: engines and probabilities of place.
+The program generates a table with a TCEC tournament prediction: engines and probabilities of place, BayesElo system.

 ## Installation